 Here we’re talking about the essence of scouting, a practice as fundamental to greenkeeping as any there is.
 And there’s an important point to make here at the onset, one that’s often overlooked if not altogether misunderstood: Technology is not about replacing long-standing, tried-and-true practices; it’s about enhancing them.

-Good technology allows a superintendent to see more and ultimately do more.
-If there’s an opportunity to increase how much of your course you’re able to put your eyes on every day, how interested are you in that technology?
+Good technology allows a golf course superintendent to see more and ultimately do more.
+If there were an opportunity to increase how much of your course you’re able to put your eyes on every day, how interested would you be in that technology?
 It’s out there now in the form of unmanned aerial vehicles, also known as drones.

 I feel the need — the need for ... government bureaucracy